This is a guest post by Simon Tomkins of CommerceGurus – if you like the article, make sure to thank him in the comments!

 As a basic rule, you should stay away from any shared hosting which can struggle with the demands of WooCommerce.

 LiquidWeb, Kinsta, and WPEngine are major players in the eCommerce arena and are all good choices for managed hosting.
-A popular alternative is SiteGround (Business Bloomer runs on SG).
+A popular alternative is SiteGround (Business Bloomer used to run on SG).
 I’d recommend their Cloud or dedicated hosting solutions.
 They will also migrate your existing site to their platform for free with certain plans, which is a huge time saver.

 2) Audit the speed of your WooCommerce store